 The mis-alignment of the magnets are one of the main source of the systematic error of the experiment.
 The 0 and 90 degree beamline were aligned with laser beam, while the 45 degree beamline was placed without any reference laser.
 Thereby, the mis-alignment are most likely to occur at the 45 degree beamline and estimated to be 5 mm.
+To study the effect of mis-alignments from different sources, the elements were shifted as shown in Table 4.7 and the measured positron to electron ratios were given as well.
+Among the different sources, the systematics created by the mis-alignment of the D1 has the largest impact.

 There are many combinations of magnet mis-alignments (Q1-Q10, D1, and D1), but one only need the "worst case scenario" to estimate the largest source of systematic error.

-A "worst case scenario" was created by mis-aligning the beamline as given in Table 4.7.
-The results is given in Table 4.8 in the terms of the number of e+ detected in coincidence mode by NaI detectors to the number of e- incident on the T1.
+A "worst case scenario" was created by mis-aligning the beamline as given in Table 4.8.
+The results is given in Table 4.9 in the terms of the number of e+ detected in coincidence mode by NaI detectors to the number of e- incident on the T1.